Plans: Free, Shared, VPS, and Reseller.

 Be the first to leave a review.

 AwardSpace is a hosts that was founded in 2002.
 They are German based company.
 Their parent companies are Zetta Hosting Solutions LTD. and AttractSoft GmbH.
-AwardSpace does have one major advantage over other hosts like GoDaddy, BlueHost, and HostNine.
-Also, AwardSpace offers an entirely risk-free service.
+AwardSpace does have one major advantage over other hosts like GoDaddy and BlueHost.
+AwardSpace offers an entirely risk-free service.
 They offer free limited hosting.
 They have been providing this free hosting since 2005.
-Has worked to their advantage and propelled them ahead of other hosts in the industry.
+This has worked to their advantage and propelled them ahead of other hosts in the industry.

 Whenever I review hosts, I like to look at their features, uptime, and performance, and customer support.
 Once I look at these aspects of their service, I will then write a summary.
 So, let’s get started with this AwardSpace review.

 AwardSpace is a feature packed host.
 You can use a free hosting plan, shared hosting, VPS, and reseller plans.
 They use SSD and come with a plethora of tools to help you run and maintain websites.